statdivlab/raoBust/README.md

 thanks to David Clausen for proposing and sharing the clever portmanteau `raoBust' for a package implementing robust score tests.

-**Comment from Amy** People of colour are consistently undervalued in science and mathematics, including in statistical methodology.
+**Comment from Amy** People of Color are consistently undervalued in science and mathematics, including in statistical methodology.
-The foundations of statistical methodology were built on the desire to quantitatively show the inferiority of people of color and Jews.
-I believe that white supremacy continues to manifest in what names we give methods: we are more likely to name a method after a person if they are White, and more likely to name a method after its purpose, details or another acronym if the developer was a person of color.
+The foundations of statistical methodology were built on the desire to quantitatively show the inferiority of People of Color and Jews.
+I believe that white supremacy continues to manifest in what names we give methods: we are more likely to name a method after a person if they are White, and more likely to name a method after its purpose, details or another acronym if the developer was a Person of Color.
 For this reason, I try to call score tests ``Rao tests'' whenever I can.
 I invite you to join me.